Become a stem cell donor

 - You’re in it for the long term: it can take years before there is a match between your stem cells and those of a patient.
 It can therefore take years before you are called upon to donate stem cells.
 Therefore we hope to be able to count on you not only now, but for a long time to come.

 - Undergo the donor test to check whether you are a suitable donor.

-- Fill in the online registration form.
+- Are you eligible based on the test?
+Fill in the online registration form.

 Start your registration

 What happens next?

 - You will be invited to a center for a consultation with a doctor and a sample collection, which we will use to determine your tissue type.
 You have been invited to your registration.
 What happens next?

 - Your data will be stored in the Belgian Bone Marrow Donor Registry.
 What happens to your data in the Belgian registry?